The TTR Pilots in detail

 To ensure that all market requirements are taken into account in the capacity model, all known applicants on the pilot lines have been invited to participate in the project.
 Although the pilot lines have been organised as individual projects, the common approach is maintained by a central TTR Pilot Board.
 This course of action respects the individual needs of the lines while still applying the TTR principles across all pilots.
 It also ensures the involvement of the regulatory bodies, via representatives of IRG-Rail.

-In early January 2019, the pilot lines Antwerp – Rotterdam and Munich – Verona published their pre-planned capacity products for timetable 2020 along with a document containing further details on the respective pilot line’s approach – the Pilot Information Documents (PIDs).
+In January 2020, all four pilots have published their available capacity for timetable 2021 and a document with further details on the respective pilot line’s approach – the Pilot Information Documents (PIDs).
 All material can be found on the common content management platform CMS, under https://cms.rne.eu/ttr-communication-platform.